kochsoft/diablo2/README.md

                         Write the items found in the Horadric Cube to disk with the given pfname.
 Only one character allowed.
   --load_horadric LOAD_HORADRIC
                         Drop all contents from the Horadric Cube and replace them with the horadric file content, that had been written using --save_horadric earlier.
+  --empty_sockets_horadric
+                        Flag.
+Pull all socketed items from items in the horadric cube.
+Try to preserve these socketables.
+  --set_sockets_horadric SET_SOCKETS_HORADRIC
+                        Attempt to set this many sockets to the socket-able items in the horadric cube.
   --ensure_horadric     Flag.
 If the player has no Horadric Cube, one will be created in the inventory.
 Any item in that location will be put into the cube instead.
   --hardcore            Flag.
 Set target characters to hard core mode.
   --softcore            Flag.
 Set target characters to soft core mode.